 Jane LaRocca Roig has been a leader in higher education access, choice and success programs for over 40 years.
 She was a founding officer of Helios Education Foundation, a non-profit organization dedicated to enriching the lives of students in Arizona and Florida by creating opportunities for success in postsecondary education.
-Ms. Roig has served on the board of the Helios Education Foundation for several years and chairs its Public Policy Committee.
+Ms. Roig has served on the board of the Helios Education Foundation for several years and serves as the Board's Vice Chair.

 Ms. Roig began her career in 1977 as Assistant Student Loan Manager at Citizens Fidelity Bank and Trust in Louisville, Kentucky (now PNC Bank).
 She was soon promoted to Student Loan Manager, and to bank officer status the following year.

 In 1981, Mrs. Roig joined the Kentucky Higher Education Assistance Authority (KHEAA).
 She held various management positions there, including Director of Program Administration, with overall management responsibilities for state grant, scholarship and student loan programs.
 She also served as Director of Federal Relations, Policy and Client Services.

 While at KHEAA, Ms. Roig became active in statewide, regional and national student aid professional membership organizations, participating on and chairing several committees and task forces and receiving numerous awards and recognitions.
 She participated in the design of a standardized loan process and earned a national reputation for her work with the National Council of Higher Education Resources (NCHER), chairing its Program Regulations Committee for several years.
 She was named to represent the organization’s membership on several US Department of Education Negotiated Rulemaking Committees from 1993-2002.